 - Place clearly drawn visualization plots in the report next to the text that describes, or refers to the figure.

-- Place all source code in the appendix.
+- Optionally place all source code in the appendix.
 I will generally assume you know how to analyze the data, so I don't have to see code.
 However, the code may be helpful, if your description in the report is unclear, or if I have doubts when grading the report.

-- Appendices and extra information can be attached, specifically the original/scanned run sheet, and any photos from your experiments.
+- Appendices and extra information can be attached.
+You must attach the original/scanned run sheet, and any photos from your experiments.

 - Feel free to email me with any questions.